 - d) Partners/Cofounders.
 This process can be tiring.
 Try and get one or two friends who are really in it with you.
-You can split up work and recruitment pitches better with two people! - e) Sales Pitches.
+You can split up work and recruitment pitches better with two people!

+- e) Sales Pitches.
 When advertising and recruiting, appeal to both passion and ambition.
 State some attention-grabbing facts like "1 in 12..." but also attract students by mentioning things that appeal to them.
-Appeals include: - Available leadership positions - (Virtual) Physician/PA/NP/RN/etc. shadowing opportunities - (Virtual) Health fairs and other outreach events - Community service and volunteer experience - This can be done in the local communities that members are a part of.
-An example of service is sending care packages for healthcare professionals/essential workers, those in need, and Hep B communities. - Health education and advocacy - Guest speakers and other engaging educational activities are good options.
+Appeals include:

+- Available leadership positions

+- Physician/PA/NP/RN/etc. shadowing opportunities

+- Health fairs and other outreach events

+- Community service and volunteer experience

+- Health education and advocacy